microsoft/microsoft-ui-xaml/specs/ScrollingControls/ScrollPresenter.md

 This read-only property returns a UIElement that can be panned with touch off the UI-thread like the `ScrollPresenter`'s content.

+_Spec note:_
+_Mike: "Can't tell what this means?
+Is this saying that you could go from this element to a comp Visual and do background input on it?"_

 A scroll controller can return null instead of a UIElement, indicating that none of its UI pieces can be panned off the UI-thread.